Sexual Response Cycle (Phases of Sexual Response) (cont.)

 - Phase 4: Resolution

-General characteristics of the excitement phase, which can last from a few minutes to several hours, include the following:
+General characteristics of the plateau phase, which extends to the brink of orgasm, include the following:

 - Muscle tension increases.